-We consent to the inclusion in this Amendment No. 2 to the Registration Statement of Aurora Technology Acquisition Corp. (the "Company") on Form S-1 (No. 333-261753) to be filed on or about January 6, 2022 of our report dated December 1, 2021, except for Notes 3 and 9, as to which the date is December 17, 2021, on our audit of the financial statements as of August 31, 2021 and the related statements of operations, changes in shareholder's equity, and cash flows for the period from August 6, 2021 (inception) to August 31, 2021.
+We consent to the inclusion in this Amendment No. 3 to the Registration Statement of Aurora Technology Acquisition Corp. (the "Company") on Form S-1 (No. 333-261753) to be filed on or about January 24, 2022 of our report dated January 24, 2022, on our audit of the financial statements as of December 31, 2021 and the related statements of operations, changes in shareholder's equity, and cash flows for the period from August 6, 2021 (inception) to December 31, 2021.
 Our report includes an explanatory paragraph about the existence of substantial doubt concerning the Company's ability to continue as a going concern.
 We also consent to the reference to our firm under the caption "Experts" in this Registration Statement.

-/s/ EisnerAmper LLP EISNERAMPER LLP New York, New York January 6, 2022
+/s/ EisnerAmper LLP

+EISNERAMPER LLP New York, New York January 24, 2022